ba-st/Ansible/docs/WorkerQueue.md

 channel prefetchCount: 1.
 ````

-The `channel prefetchCount: 1` directs RabbitMQ to wait for a worker's acknowledge before sending it another one.
-Without this, the broker just sends the messages as soon as it receives them without taking into account if the worker ended with the last one.
+The `channel prefetchCount: 1` directs RabbitMQ to wait for an acknowledge of the last message before sending another to the worker.
+Without this, the broker will send the messages to the woeker as soon as they enter the queue.
+It will do so regardless of whether the worker is ready to receive more messages.

 Now you'll create a subscription to the queue registering a callback that will simulate running a task by creating a delay of `n` seconds, where `n` is the amount of dots in the message.
 It will open a toast message for each received message by the consumer showing the time it took, and it will send the acknowledge to the broker